TheWatcher/twscript/docs/DEVELOPING.md

 Before you can do any compiling, you need a compiler.
-This is actually not as straightfoward as you might think: as even if you already have a compiler available, there's a good chance it may not actually either work with this code, or produce an .osm that Thief will actually load (it may work fine, in which case all the better, but don't blame me if you end up surrounded by betentacled horrors from beyond time and space while testing it).
-Hence, you are strongly advised to follow these steps, even if you already have a working compiler setup.
+This is actually not as straightfoward as you might think: as even if you already have a compiler available, there's a good chance it may not actually work with this code, or it may produce an .osm that Thief can't actually load (it may work fine, in which case all the better.
+But don't blame me if you end up up to your armpits in betentacled horrors from beyond time and space while trying it).
+Hence, you are strongly advised to follow these steps, even if you already have a working compiler setup, if possible.

 0. Download the TDM-GCC compiler suite for Windows from the [project site](http://tdm-gcc.tdragon.net/).
    You want to get the `tdm-gcc-x.x.x` bundle installer (MinGW/sjlj), currently